Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Add butter and mix until it melts completely.

 - Stir in flour until mixed through.
+Butter and flour will help thicken the gravy, like a roux.

 - Add in maple syrup, garlic powder, and a pinch of pepper.
 Mix in, then cook for 2 minutes on saute mode before adding in Chicago steak seasoning and an extra pinch of pepper.